wp-plugins/reference-2-wiki/readme.txt

 <pre>[[ article | view ]]</pre> creates a link to the article and within the content the view text is shown
 <pre>[[ language | article | view ]]</pre> creates a link to the article with the language and within the content the view text is shown

+= Which language code is supported ? =
+All languages, which are show on the <a href="http://www.wikipedia.org/">Wikipedia</a> site, are supported.

 = Does the plugin need any requirements ? =
 The underlaying object-orientated structure of the plugin uses the PHP namespaces, which added in the PHP version 5.3.0.
 So the plugin needs a PHP version equal or newer than PHP 5.3.0